 One trick for when you’re too stressed to sleep, says Hibberd, is thought-blocking: that is repeating a word that has no emotional connotations (for example, “the” or “one”), as “it’s difficult to think of two things at once”.

 More importantly, he says: “Allow time for thoughts and feelings in the day.
 If you ignore how you’re feeling, night can be a time when everything catches up with you.
 It’s important we give ourselves time to adjust to the current situation.”

-Another outcome of working and socialising from home is the amount of screentime we indulge in.
+Working from home has upped the amount of screentime we indulge in.
 Jerdak puts it simply when he says: “Electronics and screens spell catastrophe when it comes to sleep quality.”

 “As noted, being unable to maintain quality sleep or to go back to sleep is a common disorder during these uncertain times, but the best tip for when you wake up is do not turn to your phone, because what would have taken you 10 minutes to go back to sleep will become an hour.
 Read instead, or eat an apple, but do not turn to an electronic device.”

 Hibberd adds that red waves are the best for recreating the feel of natural light, so “stick with red-wave bulbs where possible and low watt bulbs in the bedroom”.

 Restricted screentime aside, Shetty advises “practising sleep hygiene, which means avoiding arousing situations – arguments, watching or reading the news and adrenalin-bound exercises – before bedtime”.